faizm10/X-Lab/ISSUE_17_COMMENT.md

 # GitHub Issue #17 Comment - Fix Explanation

----

-Hey @faizm10! 👋

-I've investigated the discrepancy between localhost and the deployed site, and I've found the root cause.
-Here's what's happening and how we're fixing it:

 ## What Was Wrong

 The deployed Railway backend has **stale database data** from previous scraper configurations.
 The frontend shows companies from whatever data is in the database, and right now: